echronos/echronos/components/timer/docs.md

 /*| doc_header |*/

 /*| doc_concepts |*/
-## Time and Timers
+## Timers

-It is not surprising that time is an important aspect of most real-time systems.
-The RTOS provides a number of important interfaces for keeping track of time.
-The RTOS tracks overall execution of the system, and additionally provides timer objects that allow tasks to schedule certain actions to happen after a specific duration of time.
+The RTOS provides timer objects that allow tasks to schedule certain actions to happen after a specific duration of time.

-### Ticks

-All of the time-based interfaces in the RTOS are based around a tick concept.
-The RTOS does not keep track of physical or wall-clock time;
-instead it counts only ticks, so time and durations are expressed only in ticks in the RTOS API.
-How much absolute physical time a tick represents is left to the system design.

-The RTOS depends on the system to generate ticks, provide a suitable system tick driver, and inform the RTOS of each tick.
-The system designer should ensure that the RTOS [<span class="api">timer_tick</span>] API is called for each tick.
-The [<span class="api">timer_tick</span>] API is safe to call from an interrupt service routine.
-In a non-preemptive system, a tick is not processed immediately but when the current task yields or blocks.

-When a system tick is processed, the [<span class="api">timer_current_ticks</span>] API value is incremented by one.
-This allows tasks to keep track of the amount of time that the system has been running for, or shorter durations as they choose.

-### Timers

 Timers trigger certain actions, such as sending a signal, at a configurable time (expressed in ticks).
 The [Timer Configuration] defines which timers exist in a system and what their properties are.